 Appointments to meet with a financial counselor can be made by calling 813-828-0145.

 Some common areas of assistance for financial education include creating an effective financial plan for a household, credit and debt management, retirement planning, savings and investments, insurance and risk management, car- and home-buying strategies, military pay and allowances, consumer advocacy topics related to predatory lending or scam prevention and many other financial topics.

 Government Travel Card

 You are authorized to use the government credit card to pay for permanent change of station-related expenses such as lodging and food.
 Keep in mind that charges on the card may be monitored for misuse or overuse.
 Do not overuse the travel card if you stay beyond your authorized time in billeting.

 Housing and Utility Costs

 Rentals and properties to purchase are both plentiful.
-Three-bedroom rentals start at about $1,300 and purchase prices for three-bedroom homes range from $175,000 or more.
-The median price for a new three-bedroom home is $235,000; however, housing prices can vary drastically.
+Three-bedroom rentals average at about $2,400.
+The median price for a three-bedroom home is $350,000; however housing prices can vary drastically.
 Utility costs will vary considerably throughout the year.
 The summers usually bring high electric bills.